 The best view of the mountains can be seen between 5 am and 7 am.

 I occasionally looked to the sky at night, because I assumed that there would be a million stars, but it was always cloudy. : Until I reach Everest Base Camp, I've decided to stick to a strict diet of boiled potatoes, boiled rice, and porridge.
 I don't want to have a repeat of what happened the day before.
 I also stock up on meds.
 I don't plan on getting sick, but I'm a little paranoid.
+We are out the door by 8 am to hike to Tengboche.
+I'm a little overdressed, but I'm okay with that.
+Setting out is easy.
+After hiking up and out of Namche the path flattens out.
+We will end up going down and losing altitude until we cross the river, and then have to hike up.

 At this point, I have started to realize that Lakpa, our porter kicks a lot of ass.
 Jeff and I went easy with how much stuff he had to carry for us, but I admire his quiet demeanor and ability to beat us to every destination.
 Later on, I would find out that he is great to play cards with.

 As we come upon the Tenzig stupa, we can see the high bridge that we crossed two days ago, far, far below.
 We stop for lunch before crossing the bridge and talk about Bryan Adams.
 The food portions are huge everywhere we go, and I can never finish my plate.
-The trek up was a little tougher than yesterday, but not bad.
+The trek-up was a little tougher than yesterday, but not bad.
 The Rhododendrons are in bloom at this altitude and occasionally blast the landscape in scarlet.
 When we finally arrive, we stay at the Hotel Himalayan: Wifi = $5, Hot shower = $4.

 I had chocolate cake at the bakery.
 It was super dry, but,…..it's cake.
 It's very dusty here.
 I tend to wear a scarf over my mouth while hiking.
 It's also cold, even though the sun is hot. it's confusing.
 I feel more comfortable when I am hiking than when I am idle because I don't get cold when I'm hiking.
 I still have not felt any symptoms of altitude sickness.
 At this point, I have started hearing other trekkers mention that they have symptoms.
 The only residents in Tengboche are the monks in the monastery and the tea house owners.
 Otherwise, it's just travelers passing through.

 At 5:00 pm the stoves in the dining area are fired up, and that is where you will find me.
 They use wood from the rhododendrons to heat the room.
-This is the last tea house that will be using wood for a source of heat.
+This is the last tea house that will be using wood as a source of heat.
 There is not much to do here other than bundle up and look at the mountains.
 The construction for all the tea houses appears to be consistent.
 On the outside, it is all stone, hand-chiseled, and beautifully laid together.
 There is a dining room that is usually made up of solid wood.
 The rooms are always a square box lined with plywood.
 Occasionally, there will be exposed wires sticking out of the wall or ceiling.
 I electrocuted myself in Phakding.

 Ram gave Chin a bag of apples and pomegranates before we left Kathmandu.
-Every night, Chin presents Jeffrey, and I with a plate of both fruits cut up and ready for consumption.
+Every night, Chin presents Jeffrey, and me with a plate of both fruits cut up and ready for consumption.
 It was very nice to have fresh fruit, and it made other trekkers a little jealous.
-After dinner, there was a spectacular view of Everest, and Nupse.
+After dinner, there was a spectacular view of Everest and Nupse.
 Soon after that, most of the patrons found themselves sitting near the stove in the dining room as the hotel staff frequently offered us hot steaming towels.

 An older French woman talked about the last time she came here 34 years ago.
 She did not have a guide or porter then.
 An older German couple from Munich struck up a conversation with me.
-They were eager to practice their English, and I had an opportunity to practice what little German I know.
+They were eager to practice their English, and I had an opportunity to practice what little German I knew.
 They were on their way back from the Island Peak region.
 They had to cut their trek a little short due to altitude sickness.
 I'm finding more and more people at this point coming down earlier than they had planned for similar reasons.

 The lights went out, and it seemed to have made the room a little warmer, and a little more pleasant.
 It was colder than the night before.